 Strategic, flexible and established planning based on citizen needs, crime and statistics allow for a proactive, effective approach to law enforcement.
 College educated, highly trained professional officers provide a full spectrum of community policing services that include basic patrol services, education and prevention programs, specialized service and enforcement programs as well as advanced investigative and tactical capability.

-Nine chiefs of police have served the community since the founding of the MLPD.
+Eleven chiefs of police have served the community since the founding of the MLPD.

 1920-1931 Charles Baldwin

 1972-1990 David Varrelman